Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

+which is a superoperator, and in this context it means a linear map on the vector space of matrices in which $P(t)$ takes values.
+We assume that $J(\omega)$ takes the Ohmic form

+where $\mathbb{I}$ is the identity superoperator and $\eta$ is the overall dissipation rate.
+In the Markovian approximation, which includes $\omega_c\to\infty$, memory effects are negligible and the dynamics becomes local in time, yielding the equation (see SM~\cite{sm} for a detailed derivation)

-Eq.~\eqref{eq: metriplectic} defines a metriplectic flow in the sense introduced by Morrison in Ref.~\cite{morrison:1986}, combining Hamiltonian with gradient flow (see the appendix for more details).
-Here the metriplectic structure is very natural because the Grassmannian is K\"ahler, and hence we have both symplectic and Riemannian structures, compatible through the complex structure. \paragraph*{Monotonically decreasing energy along the flow. ---} Consider the system's Hamiltonian function $H_S(P)$.
-Using the identity $\Pi_P(X)=[P,[P,X]]=(1-P)XP+PX(1-P)$, which gives the orthogonal projection of an operator $X$ onto the tangent space $T_P\mathrm{Gr}$ with respect to the Hilbert-Schmidt inner product, one finds
+This equation has a geometrical meaning of \emph{metriplectic} dynamics on the Grassmannian, which is a combination of conservative Hamiltonian dynamics and an irreversible disspative dynamics; see SM~\cite{sm} for further discussion. \paragraph{Monotonically decreasing energy along the flow---} Consider the system's Hamiltonian function $H_S(P)$.
+Using the identity $\Pi_P(X)=[P,[P,X]]=(1-P)XP+PX(1-P)$, which gives the orthogonal projection of an Hermitian operator $X$ onto the tangent space $T_P\mathrm{Gr}$ with respect to the Hilbert-Schmidt inner product, one finds